PrismarineJS/node-minecraft-protocol/docs/API.md

 Verifies if player's chat message packet was signed with their Mojang provided key

+### client.logSentMessageFromPeer(packet)
+(1.19.1+) You must call this function when the server receives a message from a player and that message gets broadcast to other players in player_chat packets.
+This function stores these packets so the server can then verify a player's lastSeenMessages field in inbound chat packets to ensure chain integrity.
+For more information, see [chat.md].

 ### server.onlineModeExceptions

 This is a plain old JavaScript object.
 Add a key with the username you want to